Lockbox-stack/Lockbox/README.md

 ## Security

 **Lockbox doesn't store encryption keys!** It only contains the encrypted value and its salt.
 Encryption key may be even unique (if you wish to do so) for each entry.
-It means that even if the Lockbox database was compromise, the attacker will not be able to decrypt the values.
+It means that even if the Lockbox database was compromised, the attacker will not be able to decrypt the values.

 Encryption key has to be provided via the custom HTTP Header *X-Encryption-Key* when creating a new entry and fetching the value of existing one.
 For the encryption purposes the [Triple DES](http://www.cryptographyworld.com/des.htm) algorithm is being used.